h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 Figure: Hydraulic Test Rig General Cylinder Diagram

-The Hydraulic Test Rig consists of a primary and secondary cooling filtration circuit with pumps that deliver flow and pressure to the oil tank.
-The oil tank box at the bottom.
-There is a pressure relief control valve for controlling the rising and falling flows.
-There is a pressure gauge for measuring the pressure.
+The Hydraulic Test Rig consists of the following:
+- A primary and secondary cooling filtration circuit with pumps that deliver flow and pressure to the oil tank (the box at the bottom)
+- A pressure relief control valve for controlling the rising and falling flows
+- A pressure gauge for measuring the pressure

 ### References